 Most advocacy campaigns ask your supporters to submit emails to their legislators, but VoterVoice also allows them to tweet and place phone calls as well.
 You can enable that ability for any new or existing campaign by following the steps below.

-Mouse over the Advocacy menu and choose Manage Advocacy Campaigns.
+Click on the Advocacy menu and choose Campaigns.
 Click on the name of an existing campaign and continue forward to the Sample Message section of the editor.
 If you are creating a new campaign, you can do this once you get to the Sample Message page.

 One the Sample Message page of the campaign editor, you will see a series of options under “mode of communication.”
 Simply click the checkbox next to Twitter or Phone to set that option up for your supporters.